Fictionarry/TalkingGaussian/README.md

 By default, we preload all the data into RAM for acceleration, but the consumption maybe unaffordable (about N x 32GB RAM for about N x 5k frames).

 (Experimental) You can try to set `preload=False` in the `scene/dataset_readers.py - readCamerasFromTransforms(·)` to load the data temporally per iteration to save the cost.
-As the trade-off, the speed could be much slow.
-(Not fully tested.
-No guarantee of correctness.)
+As the trade-off, the speed could be slower.

 ### Train